rewin123/bevy_sun_move/README.md

 # License

-This project is licensed under the MIT license (or similar, specify your license choice).
+This project is licensed under the MIT license.